 It is useful to consider data sharing in the subsets of different types of Data Availability Statements.
 I make a distinction between statements of actual sharing at the time of publication (e.g., a URL included in the article that links to a data repository containing the data for the study, or reference to supplementary materials published alongside the article) and promissory data sharing (e.g., a statement that data is available upon request, or upon ‘reasonable’ request).

-Three articles' data-sharing statements represented claims of actual data sharing at the time of publication.
-Of those two actually provided the data (both via links to the Open Science Framework or ResearchGate).
+Three articles’ data-sharing statements represented claims of actual data sharing at the time of publication.
+Of those, only two (66.7%) actually provided the data as described, in both cases via links to the Open Science Framework and ResearchGate (note however that I would recommend researchers to use services offered by not-for-profit entities with longer-term data preservation structures in place, such the OSF, over for-profit entities such as ResearchGate).
 One article stated that “All data generated or analysed during this study are included in this article and its supplementary information files”.
 However, no such supplementary materials were available on the journal’s website.
-66.7% of articles with data sharing statements implying actual data sharing at the time of publication shared data without the need to contact the authors.
+In this case, an author was able to provide the data upon request, however the inaccuracy of the data sharing statement is still notable.

-Of the 31 articles without a Data Availability Statement, 8 shared data upon request (25.8%).
-Of the 18 articles with a promissory Data Availability Statement, 3 shared data upon request (16.7%).
+Of the 31 articles without a Data Availability Statement, 8 shared data upon request (25.8%, 95% CI [11.9, 44.6]).
+Of the 18 articles with a promissory Data Availability Statement, 3 shared data upon request (16.7%, 95% CI [3.6, 41.4]).
+That is, data sharing was descriptively lower in articles with a promissory data sharing statement than no statement at all.
 A Chi-squared test suggested that the presence of a Data Availability Statement was not associated with a higher rate of actual data sharing upon request, χ(1) = 0.35, p = .55.

 Impediments to data sharing